 He graciously took my call and answered my questions … a lot of them.

 Rubio impressed upon me how difficult it was to become a great sports photographer.
 And over the years, I found out through personal experience, just how right he was.

 It’s been a long time since I dreamed of becoming a sports photographer, and a while since I photographed sports on a regular basis.
-So I was excited to be asked to photograph the Georgia State Wheelchair Basketball Finals.
+So I was excited to be asked to photograph the Georgia State Wheelchair Basketball Finals again this year.

 When I arrived to photograph the wheelchair championship game, there was about two minutes left in the boys AAAA finals game.

 The Carver Tigers basketball team played the Americus-Sumter Panthers for the fifth time this season.
 I was privileged to see them play for the Georgia High School Association 2019 Class AAAA state championship.